Your cart is currently empty!

 Observe Grunions at the Cabrillo Marine Aquarium

 The educational and research facility has numerous aquariums, touch tanks, an aquatic nursery and exhibits about local marine life.
 But what makes the Cabrillo Marine Aquarium unique are the grunion runs.
-Grunions are small sardine-size fish.
+Grunions are small sardine-sized fish.
 They’re among the few species of fish that come ashore to lay their eggs on sandy beaches from Southern California to Baja California.
 See the grunions after the high tide around the new moon and full moon.

 Korean Bell of Friendship